chaicj001/Casino-Stimulator/README.md

 # Contributor

-Fully contributed by myself and assisted by ChatGPT.
+Fully contributed by chekJu and assisted by ChatGPT.